 I had a beard for over 40 years.
 Seven years ago I was kneeling at my bed praying, and again I heard that unmistakable voice tell me to shave my beard.
 That's all the voice said: "Shave your beard."
 I hesitated, hoping it was my imagination, and said "Just a minute, after I pray."
 Again the voice came to me saying the very same words, but more commanding, and growing angry.
 I hesitated.
 And the third time the voice came, this time He was obviously angry.
 I said "Ok, ok, I'm going."

 That was seven years ago and I'm still beardless.

 The first time I heard from the Lord I was given the gift of prophesy.
-I was telling the other prisoners what would happen when they went to court, telling them things about their family I had no way of knowing, and interpreting dreams.
+I was telling the other people what would happen in the near future, telling them things about their family I had no way of knowing, and interpreting dreams.
 To be correct, it wasn't me doing these things, I just found myself saying things I couldn't believe I was saying.
 This lasted a few weeks as I recall, during which time my ego was inflating to the clouds.
 Then it all left me.
-There's been moments since then that I've experienced a small reoccurrence of this "gift," but nothing approaching what happened in the jail.
+There's been moments since then that I've experienced a small reoccurrence of this "gift," but nothing approaching what happened in the beginning.